MultiMote/niimblue/README.md

 There is no code yet.
 It will be pushed when I finish a library and ui.
 It is very raw.

+If you really want to see how it made, you can browse source code [here](https://gitee.mmote.ru/MultiMote/niimblue-nightly) (you will see auto-generated daily commits, after first release repository will be deleted).

 Tested printers:

 - Niimbot D110